About the Journal

 HEAL stands for Humanism Evolving Through Arts and Literature.
-Bringing together writing and art from a variety of sources HEAL acts as a platform where medical students share their growth and development, where faculty and staff impart their knowledge gained from experience, and where members of the community express how health and healing have impacted their lives, so that when viewed together may promote humanism.
-HEAL strives to bridge the growing gap between patients and their providers while hoping to produce a meaningful creative outlet to those who participate in the publication of its bi-monthly newsletter and annual literary journal.
-Students, faculty, staff, and members of the community affiliated with the FSU COM are encouraged to submit their art and literary works.
-For each group, HEAL serves a different purpose.
+Bringing together writing and art from a variety of sources, HEAL is as a platform where medical students share their growth and development, where faculty and staff impart their knowledge gained from experience, and where members of the community express how health and healing have impacted their lives.
+HEAL strives to bridge the growing gap between patients and their providers while producing a meaningful creative outlet to those who participate in the publication of its quarterly digital issue and annual print journal.

-The following submissions will be considered for acceptance:
+The following submissions will be considered for publication:

-- Forms of Literary Expression (Fiction or Non-Fiction) such as Narrative, Essay, or Poetry.
-Submissions should be less than 3000 words, and should center on the human condition.
-Topics may include, but are not limited to: medicine, illness, healing, aging, pain, emotion, etc. Special consideration will be given to pieces that tell stories of inspiration.
+- Prose (Fiction or Non-Fiction): Submissions should be less than 1500 words, and should center on the human condition.
+Topics may include, but are not limited to: medicine, illness, healing, aging, pain, emotion, etc.

 - Artwork or Photography: All artwork and photography should be submitted in digital format (JPEG).
 Scanned images should have a resolution of at least 300 dpi.
-Art/Photography entries should seek to inspire the viewer.
 Artwork cannot be larger than 20mb.

 Open Access Policy